How to Hire Full Stack Developers: What You Need to Know

 Almost all websites have a database in which all application data is stored.
 For example, if you have an e-commerce site, this will carry data about your products and users.

 Part of the full-stack developer’s skill is the ability to write queries to call up the right data on the site when needed.
-Knowing the structure of the data is also useful here.
+Knowing the data structures is also useful here.
 This way, data is stored so that it can be queried in the most efficient way possible.
 Working with database functions such as storage, creation, control, processing, and deletion of data is an important part of the job.

 The two main types of databases are SQL (relational) and NoSQL (non-relational).
 A popular NoSQL database service is MongoDB.